Caring for Children Award/Certificate Level 1

 Formal Entry Requirements

-Although there are no formal entry requirements, the Childcare Department stipulates learners need at least a grade D at GCSE, or have an entry level qualification accompanied by a good reference from school.
-We can in some instances accept students on this course with no formal qualifications.
-You will need a positive attitude, commitment and self-motivation.
+Learners need 2 GCSEs at grade D or above, plus a positive attitude, commitment and self-motivation.
 All learners will be required to complete an initial assessment prior to the formal interview.

 A police check will be required if students go on work placement at the end of the course.
 Funding may be available for the CRB check, dependent on individual circumstances.